 Embedding corporate responsibility in our major milestone events

-Ernst & Young professionals come together at different milestones in their careers.
-This commitment is reflected in our publication, High-impact meetings: Think corporate responsibility.
-Our interns participate in an International Intern Leadership Conference, our new hires attend a Welcome to Ernst & Young program, and promotions to manager, senior manager and director are marked by “Milestone” meetings focused on leadership development.
+Ernst & Young professionals come together at different milestones in their career.
+Our interns participate in an International Intern Leadership Conference, our new hires attend a Welcome to Ernst & Young program and promotions to manager, senior manager and director are marked by “Milestone” meetings focused on leadership development.
 At all of these events, our people hear about our commitment to corporate responsibility and experience it first hand.
-This past summer, our interns planted trees to offset carbon emissions and heard from Ernst & Young leaders who are active in their local communities.
-An overview of our corporate responsibility strategy is embedded in new-hire orientation.
-And at a recent training session for new managers and senior managers, teams assembled 1,000 backpacks for low-income youth.
+For example, participants in the EMEIA New Manager/Assistant Director program learned how to shrink their own carbon footprint, and were part of a community engagement activity which raised money to support relief efforts in Pakistan.

 Promoting dialogue and action through the World Economic Forum and the World Bank

 Ernst & Young is one of the 1,000 member companies of the World Economic Forum and one of 95 Strategic Partners.
 As a member, we contribute to working groups, participate in roundtables and speak on panels.
 We send senior leaders to attend the Annual Meeting of the New Champions in Dalian, China; the annual meeting in Davos, Switzerland; and regional summits.
 We also join with other Global Private Sector Leaders in our support for the World Bank Gender Action Plan, a multi-year initiative to expand economic opportunities for women across the globe.